darekpages/nume/README.md

 # NUME
+## Module that allows easy calculations on engineering numbers used in electronics and other fields of
+science and engineering in terminal.

 **_Nume_ is module that allows easy calculations on engineering numbers used in electronics and other fields of science and engineering.
 You can calculate the full range of _quecto_ (_10e-30_) to _quetta_ (_10e+30_), combined with the standard math module we get a powerful python calculation